NAB issues arrest warrant for Zardari in fake accounts case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

+The court heard the case related to summoning Nawaz Sharif in Al-Azizia and Avenfield Reference.

-Tariq Khokhar on behalf of the federal government submitted a plea to the Registrar’s Office, seeking permission to post advertisements in two British newspapers for summoning Nawaz Sharif from London.
+Tariq Khokhar on behalf of the federal government submitted a plea to the Registrar Office, seeking permission to post advertisements in two British newspapers for summoning Nawaz Sharif from London.

 The attorney general for Pakistan filed the plea with the court seeking permission to post Nawaz Sharif’s summons in ‘Telegraph’ and ‘Guardian’ besides the Pakistani newspapers.